 Since the outbreak of the coronavirus, our main focus has been on the health of our employees and, in addition, on maintaining our supply chains.

+To protect our employees, at the start of the coronavirus pandemic we further developed the existing comprehensive protection strategy that applies to all locations worldwide.
 The economic environment has again deteriorated substantially since the beginning of March as a result of the coronavirus pandemic, which has meant that we have intensified cost-cutting even further.
 We are scrutinizing the necessity of all expenditures and investments at present and looking for savings that will have an immediate effect.
 We are continuing to push ahead at full steam with key development projects as well as preparations for upcoming production start-ups.

 As a result of the coronavirus pandemic, Continental temporarily ceased activities starting mid-March at more than 40 percent of Continental’s 249 production locations worldwide for a few days to several weeks in order to protect employees and in response to the drop in demand.
 It resumed production at many locations early in May.